 Puma evoPOWER 1.3 – Accu-Foam through the upper provides nice protection, and a perfect strike zone for important clearances.

 Mizuno Wave Ignitus 4 – Excellent protection right across the upper, a very comfortable boot from first wear.

 Nike Tiempo Legend – The top all around defensive boot on the market, worth consideration by all defenders.

 “Passing Center Back”

 A player who craves the ball at their feet.
 Has a knack for driving forward with the ball, and is also extremely dependable when it comes to making passes.
 In fact, they often have most completed passes of any player on the pitch.
 Needs something with good touch and control, some extra protection and a leather upper for visual.

 Top Option: Nike Tiempo Legend VI

 What do Gerard Pique, Laurent Koscielny, Rapael Varane and Sergio Ramos have in common?
 Talk about a line-up of defenders with no fear of moving up-field with the ball at their feet, all while wearing the Tiempo Legend series.
 One of the most comfortable boots on the market, the support cage underneath provides support while providing top quality touch and control.
-The soleplate offers a modern appearance, but sticks to a simple conical style configuration, ensuring quick release from the surface when you need it most.
+The soleplate offers a modern appearance, but sticks to a simple conical style configuration, insuring quick release from the surface when you need it most.
 (Available here)